lukelevensaler/lukelevensaler/README.md

 - 👋 Hi, I’m @lukelevensaler
 - 👀 I’m a marine biologist (in training)
 - 🌱 I’m especially interested in marine ecomedical bioinformatics (eg: pharmacological uses for macromolecules involved in arboreal communication between kelp or cone snail venomic peptides)
-- 💞️ I’m looking to collaborate on the development of my protein spectroscopy analysis AI
+- 💞️ I’m looking to collaborate on the development of my protein spectroscopy analysis AI (ConoBot repo coming soon!)
 - 📫 lukelevensaler@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Learning Python, JSON, and asm/C right now.
 I'm also a big UNIX guy and I primarily use MacOS and a modified version of Debian for bioinformatics/medicine.